 I am a recent college graduate with previous experience tutoring NCAA athletes in a variety of subjects.
 I understand students have different motivators and how to identify what inspires someone to work harder.
 Additionally, I recognize that each person has their preferences and work with students to customize plans and teaching styles.

-University of Minnesota- Twin Cities - BS, Health and Wellness
+Undergraduate Degree: University of Minnesota- Twin Cities - Bachelor of Science, Health and Wellness

 Anatomy & Physiology

 College Level American History

 Q & A

 Every student has the ability to learn, it is just a matter of finding a way to make the info "stick" in their minds.
 I like to find ways to relate difficult concepts to a student's interests and hobbies.

 What might you do in a typical first session with a student?

 Introductions, asking if the student has had a tutor in the past, figuring out the student's learning style via questions like: "what does your favorite teacher do that you like?" and building on that.